thingsboard/thingsboard.github.io/docs/paas/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

         title: 'Enter the dashboard edit mode and click the "pencil" icon on the alarm widget to edit it;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-4/add-alarm-widget-to-office-state-8-pe.png
-        title: 'Turn on the "Search propagated alarms" option.
+        title: 'Change the alarms source to "Office sensors" entity alias.
+Turn on the "Search propagated alarms" option.
 This option enables displaying alarms for both the selected entity and its child entities, provided that relationships exist between them;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-4/add-alarm-widget-to-office-state-9-pe.png
-        title: 'Change the widget title to <b>${entityName} alarms</b>.
+        title: 'Change the widget title to "Office alarms".
 Then, apply the changes;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-4/add-alarm-widget-to-office-state-10-pe.png
         title: 'Save the dashboard.'